 Check the status of your extension.

-The first thing you need to after you’ve filed a tax extension, is make sure that it is approved.
-Although the IRS is good about granting tax extensions, you’ll want to double check that yours has been approved.
+The first thing you need to do after you’ve filed a tax extension is make sure that it is approved.
+Although the IRS is good about granting tax extensions, you’ll want to double-check that yours has been approved.
 If you used an accountant to file your taxes, check back with them to see if it’s been approved.
 If you used a tax preparation service, you can check there to see your approval.
-Finally, if you mailed your extension form in you’ll have to call the IRS customer service line to follow up on it.
+Finally, if you mailed your extension form in, you’ll have to call the IRS customer service line to follow up on it.

 Once you’ve verified that your tax extension was approved, you have six months to finish your taxes and submit them.